fastapi/fastapi/docs/en/docs/advanced/security/api-key.md

 In API Key Auth, the application expects the secret key, in header, or cookie, query or parameter, depending on setup.

-If it doesn't receive it, it returns HTTP 403 "Forbidden" error.
+If header isn't received it, FastAPI can return an HTTP 403 "Forbidden" error.

 ## Simple API Key Auth using header